ertomz/nn-tattoo-project/README.md

 # Designing Tattoos with a Neural Network

+## Abstract

+Tattoos are personal, permanent, and pretty hard to design.
+While it’s exciting to engage in the intimate process of working with a tattoo artist to help design a tattoo, that process can take a long time and cost a lot of money.
+Tattoo creation by neural network (NN) is an interesting problem to address, especially as it has barely been done before.
+We collected images (n=936) to create three tattoo datasets–black-white, colorful, and combined–by scraping images from Google Images.
+We also utilized and modified an existing DCGAN that generates facial images, based on its Pytorch tutorial, to generate tattoo images.
+All three datasets tended to generate similar images in that generated images often shared similar colors and shapes.
+We modified the hyperparameters and had the best results with learning rate of 0.0005, batch size of 32 and various numbers of epochs.
+However, none of the results were satisfactory enough to be accounted as successful.
+We suspect that the relatively small size of the tattoo dataset mainly attributes to the drop down of performance.
+During the project, various ethical concerns were raised, and we outlayed eight main concerns spanning from copyrights to offensive images and skin color for tattoos.
+Future work would be to better develop the model to account for the tattoos depicted on human skin and to better clean up our initial database, among others.

 ## Introduction

 Tattoos are personal, permanent, and pretty hard to design.
 While it’s exciting to engage in the intimate process of working with a tattoo artist to help design a tattoo, that process can take a long time and cost a lot of money.
 It’s common to get inspiration from images of tattoos online, but what if you don’t want a design that’s trending?
 Where do you go if you want to design something that is completely unique?
 Consider consulting a neural network.